mwgh/sequence/README.md

 sequence
 --------

-Implementation of linear & resizable abstract data type
+Implementation of linear & resizable abstract data type like a C++ vector